dhruvil-84/dhruvil-84/README.md

         alert("Try again, tech wizard! 🧙‍♂️");
     }
 }

 🎁 Surprise Feature: Are You a True Coder?
 <details> <summary>Click to Find the Hidden Code</summary>
-bash
-Copy code
 System.out.println("Hello, you found the hidden easter egg 🥚!");
 </details>

 👀 SECRET LEVEL: THE VISIONARY
-vbnet
-Copy code
 Envisioning a future where tech builds bridges, not walls.
 Together, let's rewrite the world with code.

 💬 LET’S CONNECT
 <p align="center"> <a href="https://www.linkedin.com/in/dhruvil-dhamecha/" target="_blank"> <img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=flat&logo=linkedin&logoColor=white" /> </a> <a href="https://github.com/dhruvil-84" target="_blank"> <img alt="GitHub" src="https://img.shields.io/badge/GitHub-%2312100E.svg?style=flat&logo=github&logoColor=white" /> </a> </p>
 <p align="center"> 👾 If you made it this far, you're not just visiting my profile, you're exploring it.
-Welcome to the mind of a coder. 💻 </p> ```
+Welcome to the mind of a coder. 💻 </p>